dylan-chong/engr201-assignments/Literature Review.md

 for this purpose.
 Work is needed to determine the feasibility of this approach.

+One possible disadvantage of the STRIDE approach is that it may take a significant amount of time for the State Representation phase.
+Large software projects would have an extremely large number of states, so it would be unfeasible to complete this phase manually.
+Automation of this process is likely to be the only feasible large-scale option, however the paper did not consider this problem.
+Automated solutions must be explored, otherwise the entire STRIDE approach is impractical.

 Static code analysis tools tested by Diaz and Bermejo [9] only test for a limited range of vulnerabilities, therefore it is not recommended to heavily rely on these tools.
 Despite this, it is still highly recommended to use these